jumail-utm/backend_firebase_rest/README.md

 _Notes:_

-If clone this project from my github repo, change the default project id with your own in `.firebaserc`
+If you clone this project from my github repo, change the default project id with your own in `.firebaserc`

 ```json
 {